genesiscommunitysuccess/docs/docs/platform-reference/authentication-and-authorisation/authorisation.md

 #### Grouping

 Auth definitions can now be grouped with “and” or “or” operators.
-This means you could have two simple permission maps, for example, one by counterparty and another one for forbidden symbols.
+This means you could have two simple permission maps, for example: one by counterparty and another one for forbidden symbols.
 This would require a user to have those two permissions at once in order to see the row.
 Alternatively, you could have two permission maps (one for buyer and one for seller).
 A user would be allowed to see a row if they have a seller or buyer profile, but users without one of the those profiles would be denied access.

 ##### AND grouping